eugenefvdm/rust/README.md

 ### WHMCS Demo

-An example of calling an API and retrieving values.
+An example of calling the WHMCS billing API and retrieving product values.
 Showcases async calls and reading from an environment file.

 #### Setting up the WHMCS Demo